1. Q: What is the application procedure?

 5. Q: I no longer use the CPA designation, and I wish to retire my license.
 How may I do this?

 A: Retiring your CPA certificate is considered a final act.
 To permanently change your credentials to “CPA-Retired,” you need to complete an “Affidavit for Retired CPA/PA Status and CPE Exemption,” have it notarized and submit it to this office.

 6. Q: What are the differences among the "practicing" license, the "non-practicing" license, and the "inactive" license?

 A: The two types of licenses are, legally speaking, the Ohio permit and the Ohio registration.
 Since the Ohio permit is the authorization to practice public accounting, it is also known as the "permit to practice" or the "practicing license."
 Continuing education is required in order to obtain or renew the Ohio permit.
-The Ohio registration was formerly known as the "non-practicing registration."
-A CPA or PA who holds the Ohio registration must use the term "Inactive" after the CPA or PA designation, since continuing education is not required.
+The Ohio registration is considered a "non-practicing” or “inactive” license.
+A CPA or PA who holds an Ohio registration must use the term "Inactive" after the CPA or PA designation, since continuing education is not required.

 7. Q: I would like to do bookkeeping and tax work without using the CPA designation.
 How may I do this?

 A: Any CPA who is associated with financial statements is required to follow the public accounting standards.
 There is no provision in the accountancy law that permits a CPA to act, in essence, as a non-CPA with respect to accounting work.